 One of my favorite Christmas traditions is baking cookies with my kids.
 We typically host a cookie exchange for my daughter's friends, so we are often baking up a storm.
 One of our favorite cookies to make are snickerdoodles.
 If you have ever had those yummy, cinnamon sugar treats then you know why.
 We love the flavor of maple and decided to add some to our traditional cookie recipe and the results were amazing!
-If you are looking for a cookie recipe for a holiday cookie exchange or just to gift to friends and neighbors, this Maple Snickerdoodles Cookie Recipe is it!
+If you are looking for a cookie recipe for a holiday cookie exchange or just to gift to friends and neighbors, this Maple Snickerdoodles is it.
+Be sure to also try our Recipe for Biscotti Bites.!
 You'll also love our Easy Christmas Cookie Cake Bars.

 Combine sugar and cinnamon in a small bowl.
 Add the butter, sugar, and brown sugar in the mixing bowl.
 In a stand mixer, cream the butter and both sugars together until light and fluffy.
 Add in the maple syrup, vanilla, and egg in with the butter and sugar mixture and beat until all of the ingredients are well combined.